olcf/olcf-user-docs/systems/rhea_user_guide.rst

 Shell and programming environments
 ==================================

-Olcf systems provide hundreds of software packages and scientific libraries pre-installed at the system-level for users to take advantage of.
+OLCF systems provide hundreds of software packages and scientific libraries pre-installed at the system-level for users to take advantage of.
 To facilitate this, environment management tools are employed to handle necessary changes to the shell dynamically.
-The sections below provide information about using the management tools at the olcf.
+The sections below provide information about using the management tools at the OLCF.

 --------------